 Notes

-- Leftovers: Store in an airtight container in a refrigerator for 3-4 days (cooked seafood has a shorter shelf life than other proteins).
+- Leftovers: Store in an airtight container in a refrigerator for 3-4 days (cooked seafood has a shorter shelf life than other meats or poultry).

 - Reheating: Can be quickly reheated in a microwave!
 Note that if making ahead, we recommend topping seafood pie with mashed potatoes or puff pastry, as the phyllo dough is best enjoyed the day it’s cooked.